 -

 Cooking: Cooking is essentially applied chemistry.
 Understanding how heat affects different ingredients (physical changes) and how ingredients react with each other (chemical changes) can help you become a better cook.
-For instance, knowing that searing meat causes the Maillard reaction, which enhances flavor, can guide your cooking techniques.
+As an example, knowing that searing meat causes the Maillard reaction, which enhances flavor, can guide your cooking techniques.

 - Example: When you caramelize sugar, you're inducing a chemical change through heat, breaking down the sucrose molecules into simpler compounds that provide a rich, complex flavor.
 Similarly, when baking bread, the yeast converts sugars into carbon dioxide, causing the dough to rise – a crucial chemical change.